-- 1. No motion shall be heard until the moving party serves a copy of the following documents on opposing counsel and files the original with the Clerk of Court at least 30 days prior to the hearing: - a.
-Notice of motion and motion; - b.
-Proposed Order; - c.
-Any affidavits and exhibits to be submitted in conjunction with the motion; and - d.
-Memorandum of law - (i) The party responding to the motion shall serve a copy of the following documents on opposing counsel and shall file the originals with the Clerk of Court at least 10 days prior to the hearing: - (1) Memorandum of law; and - (2) Supplementary affidavits and exhibits. - (ii) Reply Memoranda.
-The moving party may submit a reply memorandum, limited to new legal or factual matters raised by an opposing party's response to a motion, by serving a copy on opposing counsel and filing the original with the Clerk of Court at least 3 days before the hearing. - (iii) Additional Requirement for Summary Judgment Motions.
-For summary judgment motions, the memorandum of law shall include:

-- (1) A statement by the moving party of the issues involved which are the grounds for the motion for summary judgment; - (2) A statement identifying all documents (such as depositions or excerpts thereof, pleadings, exhibits, admissions, interrogatory answers, and affidavits) which comprise the record on which the motion is made.
+- (i) No motion shall be heard until the moving party serves a copy of the following documents on opposing counsel and files the original with the Clerk of Court at least 28 days prior to the hearing: - (1) Notice of motion and motion; - (2) Proposed Order; - (3) Any affidavits and exhibits to be submitted in conjunction with the motion; and - (4) Memorandum of law. - (ii) The party responding to the motion shall serve a copy of the following documents on opposing counsel and shall file the originals with the Clerk of Court at least 9 days prior to the hearing: - (1) Memorandum of law; and - (2) Supplementary affidavits and exhibits. - (iii) Reply Memoranda.
+The moving party may submit a reply memorandum, limited to new legal or factual matters raised by an opposing party's response to a motion, by serving a copy on opposing counsel and filing the original with the Clerk of Court at least 3 days before the hearing. - (iv) Additional Requirement for Summary Judgment Motions.
+For summary judgment motions, the memorandum of law shall include: - (1) A statement by the moving party of the issues involved which are the grounds for the motion for summary judgment; - (2) A statement identifying all documents (such as depositions or excerpts thereof, pleadings, exhibits, admissions, interrogatory answers, and affidavits) which comprise the record on which the motion is made.
 Opposing parties shall identify in their responding Memorandum of Law any additional documents on which they rely. - (3) A recital by the moving party of the material facts as to which there is no genuine dispute, with a specific citation to that part of the record supporting each fact, such as deposition page and line or page and paragraph of an exhibit.
 A party opposing the motion shall, in like manner, make a recital of any material facts claimed to be in dispute.
 Such recitals shall be is excluded from the page limitations of this rule; and - (4) The party's argument and authorities.
-These additional requirements also apply to a motion under Rule 18 if factually based.
+These additional requirements also apply to a motion under Rule 18 if factually based. - (d) Non-Dispositive Motions - (i) No motion shall be heard until the moving party serves a copy of the following documents on the other party or parties and files the original with the Clerk of Court at least 14 days prior to the hearing: